inzk0518/tp/docs/DeveloperGuide.md

 - Unknown parameters provided will throw a `ParseException`

 ##### Execution
-The `AddContactCommand` class generates the UUID for the `Person` object and checks for duplicates in the address book before adding the new contact.
+The `AddContactCommand` class generates the UUID for the `Contact` object and checks for duplicates in the address book before adding the new contact.

 #### <u>Delete Command</u> (`deletecontact`)
 The `deletecontact` command is designed to delete an existing contact from the address book, identified by their UUID.